Assessment Grievance Process

 Complaint Review & Decision

-Complaints are reviewed subsequent to Grievance Day by the 5-member volunteer panel of community members, known as the Board of Assessment Review (BAR,) who are appointed by the Town Board of Trustees for five-year staggered terms, with the following resident members currently appointed to serve:
+Complaints are reviewed subsequent to Grievance Day by the 5-member volunteer panel of community members, known as the Board of Assessment Review (BAR,) who are appointed by the Town Board of Trustees for five-year staggered terms.
+Click here for Member List.

 Decisions of the BAR can be appealed to the Westchester County Supreme Court thirty days after the filing of the final assessment roll.
 The final assessment roll, by law, must be filed each year by September 15th.
 After deliberations of the BAR, all assessments, changed or unchanged by the BAR, become final on September 15.